terjeio/grblHAL/drivers/ESP32/README.md

 ---

+__Update 2019-11-16:__ Added initial \(and rather crude\) UI for captive portal when WiFi is configured in APSTA mode.
+Ajax-based, no postbacks for updates.
+It works with Firefox on my laptop...

+---

 __Update 2019-11-15:__ Added AP and APSTA WiFi options.
 Initial webserver support for reading/setting $-settings via JSON-messages.
 In APSTA WiFi mode webserver supports querying for available access points and connecting to selected, again via JSON messages.
 No UI for this yet though...

 __NOTE:__ IDF version 3.2 or later required for compilation if webserver is to be enabled.